Envío gratuito en pedidos superiores a 100 dólares.

 • Supports sustainable baby products: Many brands use organic cotton and natural materials.

-Using eco-friendly nappies also encourages responsible habits like washing with energy-saving detergents and air drying.
+Using eco-friendly nappies also encourages good habits, such as washing with energy-saving detergents and air drying.

 Here is a quick comparison of environmental effects: